 Ketan Patel, Ph.D. joined the lab in late 2008 as a postdoctoral researcher.
 He helped set up the laboratory and led our first sequencing experiments.
 Ketan played a key role in the blueberry genome project – he designed experiments, collected samples, made libraries, and led our first annotation efforts.

 In 2011, he joined the US Naval Medical Research Center in Silver Spring, Maryland as a Research Scientist.
-Most recently, Dr. Patel and Navy colleagues set up and ran a mobile lab for diagnosing ebola infections in Africa.
+During his tenure there, Dr. Patel and Navy colleagues set up and ran a mobile lab for diagnosing ebola infections in Africa.
 And in 2015, he was inducted into the Texas A&M University Academy of Distinguished Former Students.
-Congratulations Ketan!

 John Nicol joined the team as lead software engineer on the Integrated Genome Browser Project.